Fifield, Wisconsin

 Fifield is a town in Price County, Wisconsin, United States.
 The population was 879 at the 2018 census.
-The unincorporated community of Fifield is located in the community as well as the ghost town of Coolidge.
+The unincorporated community of Fifield is in town, as is the ghost town of Coolidge.

 History

-Fifield was founded in 1876, where the Wisconsin Central Railroad crossed the south fork of the Flambeau River in the big northern forest.
-The town is named after Sam Fifield, a politician and businessperson who served as Wisconsin's 14th Lieutenant Governor.
-As logging boomed and the population grew, a town hall was built in 1882, but burned in the fire of 1893, along with Fifield's whole business district of 60 buildings.
-The following spring, the town rebuilt the current hall with the same dimensions, headed by carpenter Theodore Ristin.
+Fifield was founded in 1876, where the Wisconsin Central Railroad crossed the Flambeau River's south fork in the big northern forest.
+The town is named after Sam Fifield, a politician and businessman who was Wisconsin's 14th lieutenant governor.

+As logging boomed and the population grew, a town hall was built in 1882, but it burned in the fire of 1893, along with Fifield's business district of 60 buildings.
+The next spring, the town rebuilt the hall with the same dimensions, headed by carpenter Theodore Ristin.

 Geography

-According to the United States Census Bureau, the town has a total area of 156.5 square miles (405.3 km2), of which, 149.4 square miles (386.9 km2) of it is land and 7.1 square miles (18.4 km2) of it (4.53%) is water.
+According to the United States Census Bureau, the town has an area of 156.5 square miles (405.3 km2), of which 149.4 square miles (386.9 km2) is land and 7.1 square miles (18.4 km2) (4.53%) is water.